 My illusion with the American Dream

-A few years back, I quit cold turkey and left everything behind – my family and 20 years of successful, professional career in consumer insight – and went to India.
-I lived in an ashram, in a remote rural area in south of India called Tamil Nadu for about six months.
+A few years back, I left everything behind – my family and 20 years of successful, professional career in consumer insight – and went to India.
+I lived in an ashram, in a remote rural area in south of India called Tamil Nadu, for about six months.
 There, I immersed myself in the yogic lifestyle and went through 1750 hours of training in Isha Yoga.
 I have been teaching and practicing this kind of yoga since then.
-Along the way, I also became a practitioner of shamanic energy healing and Psych-K.
+Along the way, I also became a wellness coach.

 What started this journey?
 Even though I was trying hard to be the best I can be, I was depressed and lacked motivation to simply live.
 I felt like my tires were spinning so fast, but not going anywhere.

 I am always driven to become a better version of myself.
 But at that time in my life, I was going about it by working very hard, mainly for the purpose of succeeding and obtaining a competitive edge, financial security, and wealth.
 That’s the American Dream that I was pursuing.
 I ended up with a great salary and title at one of the best companies in the world, new car, nice house, husband, new iPhone, etc. But I was still unfulfilled, and worse, like I said, I was depressed.
 At the end of each workday, I would sit in front of the TV like a vegetable, consistently munching or crunching on something.
 I needed to forget for a few hours who I was and what was going on.
 I could not withstand anyone conversing with me, and I would shut them up.
 In addition, I woke up one day and was horrified by how much older I looked!
 So, I stopped focusing on meeting society’s or my family’s needs.

 I realized I missed attending to what is most important, and that is my soul!